 Our Engineering, Technology and Energy Centre (ETEC), based at our Thurso campus, is the largest and best equipped of its type in the North of Scotland.

-We work closely with local businesses to ensure we are training you to industry standard, so you can gain the skills and attributes that are really valued by employers.
+Our teaching staff have a huge range of experience working in their respective industries and we work closely with local businesses to ensure we are training you to industry standards, so you can gain the skills and attributes that are really valued by employers.
 As a result, many companies offer our students work placements, apprenticeships and traineeships which can lead to employment.
 In fact, some companies do not advertise and instead recruit their employees directly from college engineering programmes.
 Click to see the engineering employers we work with.

 We encourage our students to build on the skills they have gained with us by competing for prestigious engineering awards.
 In the past, our students have been awarded Apprentice of the Year at the IMechE Engineering Craft Competition and SECTT awards.
 We're extremely proud to say our students have won awards not only for the North of Scotland but also at national level.